 - Massage the rub all over the brisket.

-- Wrap the brisket with plastic and place in the fridge for at least 2 hours up to overnight.
+- Wrap the brisket with plastic and place in the fridge for at least 8 hours up to overnight.
+We recommend an overnight marinade.

 - Once the brisket has sat in the fridge, remove the plastic and place the brisket in the slow cooker.